laudebugs/articles/GithubGraphQL.md

 # Using the Github Graph QL API

-> Getting files in a github Repository using the [Graph QL API](https://docs.github.com/en/graphql)
+> You can sort of use your Github repository as a database for your blog posts by leveraging the Github [Graph QL API](https://docs.github.com/en/graphql) 😱.

 ## Motivation